 To mark where I needed to start my corner unit, I used a pencil and tape measure, marking at regular intervals.
 Then used something with a straight edge (ie, my spirit level), to draw a straight line.
 Don’t worry if your wall isn’t perfectly straight; I just went with the majority of my marks, then lined my unit up with it.

-GETTING YOUR UNITS LEVEL
+GETTING YOUR KITCHEN BASE UNITS LEVEL

 As mentioned before, make sure you start on your corner unit.
 This one will dictate the height of the rest, so make sure you take the time to get this right and the rest will be much quicker.